Processions: Women, walking and the vote. Led by Claire MacDonald.

-On the coattails of Dying Matters Week (8-14 May), we are running a 'Death Cafe', which is an opportunity to talk openly and frankly about death, so often a taboo subject.
+A 'Death Cafe' is an opportunity to talk openly and frankly about death, so often a taboo subject.
 Join us around a comforting table of delicious things to eat and drink--so life affirming--and say what's on your mind, and listen to others.
 There is no set agenda, and everyone will have an opportunity to speak.

 All are welcome to attend the AGM.
 Come along if you have views or are interested the things we are doing in the next year.
 We will hear the annual report, receive the annual accounts.
-Paid-up members (with at least 6 months membership) will elect the Committee and its officers.
+Paid-up members will elect the Committee and its officers.
 If you're a member, do consider serving on the Committee or as an officer.